Mickey Lolich: Career statistics

 In a 16-year major league career, Lolich played in 586 games, accumulating a 217–191 win–loss record along with a 3.44 earned run average.
 He struck out 200 or more batters in a season seven times in his career.
-His 2,832 career strikeouts were the most by a left-handed pitcher in Major League Baseball history until he was surpassed by Steve Carlton in 1981 and, he held the American League record for strikeouts by a left-handed pitcher until being surpassed by CC Sabathia in 2017.
-His 2,832 strikeouts ranks 20th all-time and fourth among left-handed pitchers behind Randy Johnson, Carlton and Sabathia.
+His 2,832 career strikeouts were the most by a left-handed pitcher in Major League history until he was surpassed by Steve Carlton in 1981, and the most in the American League by a left-handed pitcher until being surpassed by CC Sabathia in 2017.
 Lolich threw 41 shutouts and 195 complete games during his career, completing nearly 40 percent of his starts.
 He holds Detroit Tigers team records in single-season strikeouts (308), career strikeouts (2,679), shutouts (39), games started (459) and home runs allowed (329).
-During his tenure with the Detroit Tigers between 1963 and 1975, Lolich started 324 games with Bill Freehan playing as catcher, setting a major league record for most starts together as a battery that stood until Adam Wainwright and Yadier Molina of the St. Louis Cardinals broke it in 2022.

 In 1,017 plate appearances, he had 105 walks and 90 hits.
 He has the most career plate appearances of anyone with more walks than hits.

 Life after baseball

 In 1979, Lolich invested in a doughnut shop in Rochester, Michigan, with the understanding that his partner would run the business.
 Following disagreements, Lolich bought out his partner and began running the business.
 After losing his lease, he moved the doughnut business to Lake Orion in 1983.
 In the late 1990s, Lolich sold the doughnut shop and retired.
 He remained active in charity work and served as a coach at the Detroit Tigers' baseball fantasy camp in Lakeland, Florida.
 Because of his humble "everyman" qualities, many long-time Tiger fans celebrate him as one of the most popular sports figures in a working man's city.
 As The Detroit News put it, "He didn't act like a big shot superstar, he was one of us."

 Lolich also had a small role in The Incredible Melting Man, a 1977 horror movie released during his first retirement.
 He plays a security guard who is killed by the Melting Man near the end of the movie.

 In 2003, Lolich was one of 26 players chosen for the final ballot by the National Baseball Hall of Fame's Veterans Committee but garnered only 13 votes, far below the 75% required for election.
+Lolich had previously appeared on the BBWAA Hall of Fame ballot for all 15 years of the allotted time players were eligible to stay on the ballot, topping out at 25.5% of the vote in 1988 before falling off of the ballot in 1999.

-In October 2022, he was inaugurated in the Croatian-American Sports Hall of Fame.
+In 1982, Lolich was inducted into the Michigan Sports Hall of Fame.
+In October 2022, he was inducted in the Croatian-American Sports Hall of Fame.